Am I taking too many medications?

 Taking more than five medications is called polypharmacy.
 The risk of harmful effects, drug interactions and hospitalizations increase when you take more medications.

-1 out of 4 Canadians (24%) over the age of 65 take at least 10 different prescription medications (CIHI 2021).
+About 1 out of 4 Canadians (26%) aged 65 and older take at least 10 different prescription medications.
+(CIHI 2023)

 Always check with your doctor, pharmacist or nurse before changing or stopping any of your medications.